 Dr. Long returned to Stanford in 2012 to join the Department of Pathology in the sections of Cytopathology and Surgical Pathology.
 He has been active teaching USFNA, cytopathology, and surgical pathology to residents and fellows and his research interests primarily focus on expanding and refining the role of fine needle aspiration in supporting diagnosis, precision medicine, and clinical trial research.

-His current administrative roles include: Interim Vice Chair of Anatomic Pathology (which oversees the sections of Surgical Pathology, Cytopathology, Dermatopathology, Hematopathology, Neuropathology, and Autopsy), Director of Surgical Pathology, Director of the Histology Laboratory, and Director of the Immunohistochemistry Laboratory.
+His current administrative roles include: Director of Anatomic Pathology (which oversees the sections of Surgical Pathology, Cytopathology, Dermatopathology, Hematopathology, Neuropathology, and Autopsy), Director of Surgical Pathology, Director of the Histology Laboratory, and Director of the Immunohistochemistry Laboratory.
 He is also currently a member of the Stanford Medicine Leadership Academy (SMLA).

 Teri A Longacre